Methi Thepla is favorite snack bread from the state of Gujarati. It is very flavorful and makes a good travel or picnic food.

 - Approximately 1/4 cup of oil for cooking

-- Divide the dough into 6 to 8 equal parts.
-Using your palm, roll each one into a smooth ball and press flat.
+- Divide the dough into six to eight equal parts.
+Using your oiled palm, roll each one into a smooth ball and press flat.

-- Take each dough and press it in some dry flour on both sides.
-Using a rolling pin roll each dough into 5 to 6” diameter circle.
+- Take one dough ball and press it lightly on both sides on a surface covered with dry flour.
+Using a rolling pin, roll the dough into a circle of five to six inches.
 If dough starts sticking, dust it with more flour.
-However, do not use any dry flour towards the end of the rolling.
-This will make the Thepla dry.
+However, do not use any dry flour toward the end of the rolling, as it will make the thepla dry.

-- Heat the skillet on medium high (iron skillet works better).
-To see if the skillet is ready, put a couple of drops of water and it should start to sizzle, immediately.
+- Heat a skillet over medium high heat.
+To test, sprinkle a couple of drops of water on the skillet.
+It should sizzle immediately.

-- Place the Thepla over the skillet.
-As the Thepla’s cooking, the color of the dough will change and have a dryer look.
-Turn over the Thepla using a spatula.
+- Place the thepla in the skillet.
+As it cooks, the dough will change color and have a dryer look.
+Turn the thepla over using a spatula.
 You should see golden-brown spots on the semi-cooked side.

-- Using your spatula, lightly press the entire Thepla.
-This will help it cook all the way and it may puff up in some areas.
+- After few seconds, spread ½ teaspoon oil onto the thepla using a spatula.
+Turn the thepla over.
+Using your spatula, lightly press the entire surface of the thepla to help it cook all the way through.
+It may puff up in some areas.

-- Turn over the Thepla again and press with the spatula making sure it is golden-brown on both sides.
+- Turn over the Thepla over again and press with the spatula, making sure it is golden-brown on both sides.
 Remove from heat.

-- Repeat with the remaining dough, till they are all done.
+- Repeat with the remaining dough, untill they are all done.

-This recipe uses dry fenugreek leaves as it is available year round.
-But using fresh fenugreek leaves is ideal if you can find it.
-Substitute the dry leaves for 1/2 a cup of fresh chopped fenugreek leaves.
+This recipe uses dry fenugreek leaves, as they are available year-round.
+But fresh fenugreek leaves are ideal if you can find them.
+Substitute ½ cup fresh chopped fenugreek leaves for the dry leaves.